What is General Education?

 If I take courses at another institution while matriculated at Geneseo, can I count them toward General Education?

 In most cases, yes.
-However, before a taking a non-Geneseo class for transfer credit, you should complete a Transfer Course Approval Form and submit it to the Dean's Office.
+However, before a taking a non-Geneseo class for transfer credit, please read special pre-approval instructions here.
 All transfers of credit are subject to Dean's Office approval.